ebcoop/rulesandpolicies/Rules.md

 #### 51 Remuneration of directors (CNL s203)

-Directorsâ€™ remuneration must comply with the provisions of the Law.
+Directors’ remuneration must comply with the provisions of the Law.

 > **Note 1.** Remuneration for directors is strictly controlled under the Law and requires the approval of the co- operative in general meeting.
 However, it is possible for a co-operative to specify in its rules that a director will receive particular remuneration if this is appropriate.
 It may still be necessary to obtain ratification or approval at a general meeting even in respect of specified remuneration under the rules.